 Cardigan Bay is just one of two places along the British coast where bottlenose dolphins can be spotted.
 Over 300 of them spend part of the year in the area, usually throughout the summer, peaking in numbers during September and October.
-There are several companies operating trips, mainly from nearby pretty village of New Quay, to watch these wonderful creatures cavorting in their natural habitat.
+There are several companies operating boat trips, mainly from nearby pretty village of New Quay, to watch these wonderful creatures cavorting in their natural habitat.

 Hafod Estate - a landscape designed to please